mcneel/rhino.inside/README.md

    - [Revit](Autodesk/Revit)
 - [A simple console application](ConsoleApps/HelloWorld)

-If you have any *questions*, [visit the discussion forum...](https://discourse.mcneel.com/c/serengeti/inside)
+If you have any questions, [visit the discussion forum...](https://discourse.mcneel.com/c/serengeti/inside)